ZhongZhiy/ZhongZhiy.github.io/blog/source/_posts/gitpro-阅读笔记.md

 git log -S string #to show some commits that add/remove the paticular string
 #there are also some option that I cant record, I can refer in [gitpro](https://git-scm.com/book/zh/v2/Git-%E5%9F%BA%E7%A1%80-%E6%9F%A5%E7%9C%8B%E6%8F%90%E4%BA%A4%E5%8E%86%E5%8F%B2)

+git log --decorate #show each branch point which object git log --oneline --decorate --graph --all #output the commit history, branch pointer and diverged
 ```

 ## git reset